mcschatz/web_guesser/README.md

-# web_guesser
+# Web Guesser
-module_2_pre_work
+Module 2: Pre-Work

-In this introductory level project, you’ll use Sinatra to build a number guessing game.
+In this introductory level project, I used Sinatra to build a number guessing game.

 ###Goals